The 2023 Linear Calendars are now available! Grab your copy today by clicking the image below.

 - Generate a seasonal meal plan.
 Research what foods are in season and brainstorm 12-15 meal ideas that can be easily rotated throughout the season.
 Display the options nearby and allow children to plan the weekly menu if they desire.

 - Create a family birthday book.
 Gather photographs of a child’s immediate family members and arrange them in chronological order, beginning with who has a birthday in January and ending with those in December.
 Mark your calendar with a simple birthday indication.
 Keep the book accessible nearby so children can determine whose birthday is upcoming next and make plans to honor that person’s special day.
 I think creating a classroom birthday book would be wonderful, too.

 Do you use a linear calendar with your children?
 What other fun ideas have your incorporated alongside it?
-I’d love to hear about them in the comments below!
+Please share in the comments below.